fabric-gateway-java/git-cheatsheet/ca-ci.md

 ### What steps I have to modify when I create a branch from master?

 As the Jenkinsfile is completely parametrzed, you no need to modify anything in the Jenkinsfile but you may endup modifying ci.properties file with the Base Versions, Baseimage versions etc... in the new branch.

+### How to reach out to CI team?

+Post your questions or feedback in #ci-pipeline or #fabric-ci Rocket Chat channels.

 ### Build Scripts